Homeopathic Blue Power Ear Formula – DIY Home Recipes for Dogs

 Perhaps it will be the solution you’ve been seeking.

-Mix together in alcohol bottle and shake well.
+Mix together in alcohol bottle or separate bottle and shake well.. .

-You will also need to shake solution every time you use it to disperse the Boric Acid Powder.
+You need to shake solution every time you use it to disperse the Boric Acid Powder.

-To use, purchase the “Clairol” type plastic bottle to dispense solution to affected ears.
+You can purchase the “Clairol” type plastic bottle with the tip.. to dispense the solution to affected ears much easier!

 1) Evaluate condition of ears before treating and if very inflamed and sore: do not attempt to pull hair or clean out ear at all.
 Just flush and then wait until inflammation has subsided, which will be about two days.